Spartronics4915/Vision/BuildRaspi_2022.md

 On the dashboard, under 'Vision Settings', make sure that the 'Client' button is on, and fill in the team number (4915).

+Also, since we are NOT using a USB camera, make sure to click the 'Remove' button if there is a camera listed in this section.

+Always remember to click 'Save' on each page when you are done with your changes.

 ### validate camera